hugoocoto/vicel/docs/vicel_reference.typ

 )

 == Expand cells
-There is a feature to get the cell value given the previous one and a direction.
+There is a feature to fill the next cell value based on the previous one and a direction.
 Numbers add 1 and formula identifiers recalculate depending on the direction.
-They can avoid modification if `$` is used before identifier letter (for freeze column) or number (for freeze row).
+You can prevent modification by prefixing the identifier with `$` before the column letter (freeze column) or number (freeze row).
 The mappings to do this are described in the following table.

 #table(
   columns: 2,